Harshsngh07/SarcasmIsFun/README.md

-# Quote_Machine
+# SarcasmIsFun
-A react app used to generate random quotes
+A react app which generates sarcastic quotes and facts.

 See the live demo
 https://quote-machine-rho.vercel.app/#